32 BEST Things To Do In Kauai 2023

 2. Hike Kalepa Ridge

-Speaking of the Na Pali Coast, another one of the best ways to see the coast and one of the most exciting things to do in Kauai is hike the Kalepa Ridge Trail.
+Speaking of the Na Pali Coast, another one of the best ways to see the coast and one of the most exciting things to do in Kauai is to hike the Kalepa Ridge Trail through the lush greenery.

 Starting at the Kalalau Lookout, you’ll descend down into the valley for an up-close view of the jagged cliffs that make up the Na Pali Coast.

-Not to mention, the path that leads down to this viewpoint is steep, muddy, and exposed.
+Not to mention, the only way to reach the viewpoint is by carefully walking along a steep, muddy path.
 If you aren’t one for heights or you’re not quick on your feet, you might want to choose another hike in the area and enjoy the views from the Kalalau Lookout above.

 In total, this hike is approximately two miles.
 We recommend wearing proper shoes (sandals would be a really bad idea for this trek) and packing some water.